 You can view the maximum number of connections to TencentDB for MySQL in the console.
 If the number of connections gets too high, you are recommended to locate the cause and solve the problem first instead of directly increasing the maximum value.

-Log in to the TencentDB for MySQL console, click an instance name to enter the instance management page, select Database Management > Parameter Settings, and modify the
+Log in to the TencentDB for MySQL console, click an instance ID to enter the instance management page, select Database Management > Parameter Settings, and modify the

 max_connections represents the allowed maximum connections (1-100,000) in instance monitoring.
 Number of open connections means the number of connections available at the current moment, a value that changes in real time.